-An heirloom is something of value that has been passed down from generation to generation.
+An heirloom is something of the value passed down from generation to generation.
 Then, heirloom seeds are seeds from a plant that have been passed down for generations because of their value.

 Plants, like animals, can be bred to encourage the presence of helpful traits.
 Over generations, these traits become more pronounced.
-With heirloom seeds, two of the most common traits cultivated are adaptability and flavor.
+With heirloom seeds, adaptability and flavor are two of the most common traits cultivated.

 What exactly constitutes an heirloom seed is still debated.
 Some say anything cultivated after WWII qualifies, while others say the strain must be over 100 years old.
 While the age of the seed line is still debated, there are two other important qualifications a seed needs to be considered an heirloom:

 - The seeds must be open-pollinated (they can be harvested, saved, and replanted) and